MonicaCabreraP/Bioinfo-hacks/README.md

 ---

 ## 1. HPC & Infrastructure: Taming the Ferrari
-Accessing a cluster is only 10% of the battle.
-Here is how to handle the other 90%.
+Accessing a HPC cluster is only 10% of the battle.
+Here is how to handle the other 90%:

 ### 🔑 1.1 The "One-Word" Login (SSH Aliases)
 Stop typing long server addresses and your password 20 times a day.
 Ssh works on Mac, Linux, and Windows (PowerShell/WSL).